Joel-Mwaga/Expense-Tracker/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript and enable type-aware lint rules.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+## About Expense Tracker

+The Expense Tracker is a simple and efficient application designed to help users manage their finances by tracking income and expenses.
+It provides an intuitive interface for adding, editing, and viewing transactions.

+## Creator

+This project was created by **Joel Mwaga**, an experienced software developer with a passion for building user-friendly and impactful applications.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for more details.

+## Copyright

+© 2025 Joel Mwaga.
+All rights reserved.